Our Story Class of 2023 Class of 2022 Class of 2021

 - Creating a medical professionals guide to disaster relief and mutual aid

-Fellows from the first cohort have gone on to write book chapters, academic papers, and op-eds on climate and health, provide testimony and continue to establish themselves as leading climate advocates in their specialty.
+Fellows from the first and second cohort have gone on to write book chapters, academic papers, and op-eds on climate and health, provide testimony, and continue to establish themselves as leading climate advocates in their specialty.

 The inaugural cohort saw such success that this year the CHEF fellowship has more than doubled from six fellows to fifteen fellows.
 This cohort was selected from across the United States, with fellows coming from Mississippi, Georgia, Alabama, Florida, Illinois, Arizona, Texas, Hawaii, California, Washington, Massachusetts, and Wisconsin.
 The fifteen fellows represent diverse specialties, advocacy experiences, cultural backgrounds, and interests in climate and health.
 Earlier this year, the group came together for an in-person orientation in Washington D.C., pictured above.
 To follow along and keep up with the projects of our fellows, check out our “Fellows in Action” page.

-In July 2023, we will be launching a full-time fellowship, the Policy Experience in Equity, Climate & Health (PEECH) Fellowship, which will be a program designed to help address the equity issues around climate and health policymaking and bring physician leadership from underrepresented communities to Congress and federal agencies.
+Currently, we are in the planning stages of launching a full-time fellowship, the Policy Experience in Equity, Climate & Health (PEECH) Fellowship, which will be a program designed to help address the equity issues around climate and health policymaking and bring physician leadership from underrepresented communities to Congress and federal agencies.
 Please stay tuned as more information about PEECH is released in the coming months.

 – Steven Houser, MD